 A non-lead organization proposal can only be linked to one lead organization proposal at a time.
 In addition, a lead organization cannot send a link request to a non-lead organization that has accepted a link request or has a pending link request from another lead organization proposal.

-No, there is no limit on the number of non-lead organizations that can participate in a collaborative proposal.
+The system does not limit on the number of non-lead organizations that can participate in a collaborative proposal.

-There is no maximum number of subawards for lead and non-lead organization proposals.
+The system does not limit the number of subawards for lead and non-lead organization proposals.

 What information from the linked proposals can I see when I print my collaborative proposal?